WD-XL Lubrifont

 Google Fonts introduction.

 However, upon close inspection, some of the characters did not have the iconic 45° notched lower right corner.
-This issue is fixed in version 1.110, and now all the characters shall have similar visual appearance:
+Now all the characters shall have similar visual appearance:

 Fixing HuangYou corners.